A proposal is a written offer to solve a technical problem

 the reader that this design or plan is clearly superior

 to those submitted by competitors.
-The proposal must
+The proposal must simultaneously

 Superiority of technical design may be clear from the